khabib97/spring-cloud-microservice-interaction/README.md

 # spring-cloud-microservice-interaction

 This repo contains four project.

-Mainly these repos are created for demonstrating, how do different microservices communicate with each other.
+Mainly these repos are created for demonstrating - "How do different microservices communicate with each other".
+Also, attempts have been made to introduce Spring boot and Docker..

 Four submodules:
 1. currency-exchange-service